Col du Vars 2109m

 Push to the top at 2109m

-The Vars ski station is pretty ugly and best left behind swiftly so not to spoil the overall prettiness of this road.
+The Vars ski station itself is somewhat unattractive and best passed through quickly so as not to detract from the overall beauty of the climb.

 Col du Vars from Guillestre